—FAQ—Q: Does this work on Wii U console?

 - Bugs are bigger, to make them easier to spot;

-- Low-level status effects are stronger, and some effects (Guardian Resist, Shock Resist, Climb Speed Up) are stronger overall;
+- Tier 1 status effects are more potent.
+Some effects (Guardian Resist, Shock Resist, Speed Up) are more potent overall;

 - Critters and fish were redistributed in each area to ensure none is underrepresented;